Her quiet materials

 Experienced in wilderness landscapes and made visual through cloth, thread and pigments.

-These are Claire's quiet materials, used to make art for experiencing solitude, stillness and silence.
+These are my quiet materials, used to make art that evokes solitude, stillness and silence.

 Click images for details and

 if you are interested in any of Claire Benn's